-Esophageal Cancer starts in the cells of the esophagus.
-The esophagus is a hollow, muscular tube that carries food and drinks from the back of your mouth down to your stomach.
+Esophageal cancer starts in the cells of the esophagus.
+The esophagus is a hollow, muscular tube that carries food and drink from the back of your mouth down to your stomach.
 Cancer of the esophagus can start anywhere along the length of the esophagus.

 Cancers that develop in internal organs (such as the esophagus) are less likely to present symptoms, and more likely to be diagnosed at a later stage (Canadian Cancer Statistics, 2018).